MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 - **Require release**

     If this is checked, the condition will not complete until the object is released.
 This will require the user to place the object in the correct position and release it instead of just moving it back and forth until something happens.

+## Contact

+Join our official [Discord server](http://community.mindport.co) for quick support from the developer and fellow users.
+Suggest and vote on new ideas to influence the future of the VR Builder.

+Make sure to review [VR Builder](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-201913) if you like it.
+It will help us immensely.

+If you have any issues, please contact [contact@mindport.co](mailto:contact@mindport.co).
+We'd love to get your feedback, both positive and constructive.
+By sharing your feedback you help us improve - thank you in advance!
+Let's build something extraordinary!

+You can also visit our website at [mindport.co](http://www.mindport.co).